James Maroney is an Emmy Award-winning photographer who has been creating video productions since 1984.

 In addition, he was a disc jockey at WNSH radio in Salem, MA, spinning 50’s and 60’s music.
 He then worked his way up to the stations morning drive-time slot as the announcer for a news magazine show.
-He's also hosted at public affairs program at 104.9 FM in Beverly, MA.
+He's also hosted a public affairs program at 104.9 FM in Beverly, MA.

 James also worked as an announcer at WHIO in Dayton, Ohio.
-And for a few summers he was the field announcer for Myopia Polo in South Hamilton, MA.

 Maroney’s proudest accomplishment is the Elliott Chambers Fire Memorial, dedicated in July 2010 at the site of a rooming house fire that took the lives of 15 souls on July 4, 1984.
 Maroney collaborated with then-City Councilor John Burke and Amanda Mazzaglia, forming the non-profit memorial foundation.
-In 2018 James Maroney Video Productions will release the documentary, Forgotten Souls: "The Elliott Chambers Fire” produced by James.
+James Maroney Productions will release the documentary "Remembering The Elliott Chambers Fire, July 4, 1984” on a future date.

 Since 1996 Mr. Maroney has been producing videos for the non-profit creative arts program, Express Yourself, Inc. Express Yourself changes the lives of underserved youth for the Massachusetts Department of Mental Health and performs at the Wang Theatre in Boston each spring.
 James is responsible for creating all of the video promotions for Express Yourself.
 He was recognized for a special award in 2021 for 25 years with EXYO, "Best in Film".

-James was honored to be the winner of a national award from Alliance for Community Media in the spring of 2017 for his documentary on the Fraternal Order of Cranks in Marblehead.
+James won a national award from the Alliance for Community Media in the spring of 2017 for his documentary on the "Fraternal Order of Cranks in Marblehead".
 Here's the link to the film. https://vimeo.com/174682710